-If you have found and purchased an investment rental property in a neighboring city you may be initially excited about all of its prospects such as – low property cost, high rent, great residents, and only some minor maintenance that needs to be done.
+If you have found and purchased an investment rental property in a neighboring city you may be initially excited about all its prospects such as low property cost, high rent, great residents, and only some minor maintenance that needs to be done.
 It is a bit of a drive, but you figure that 45 minutes each way will be well worth the investment.
-However, driving costs add up quickly and you may start to rethink your decision.
+However, driving costs add up quickly, and you may start to rethink your decision.

-Once your resident leaves, you will need to get the property cleaned and prepared for the next tenants.
-You can hire professionals to do this work, but at the very least you will need to drive to your rental property to do an evaluation of what needs to be done, and then a return trip to ensure that your vendors did the work as expected.
+Once your resident leaves, you will need to get the property cleaned and prepared for the next residents.
+You can hire professionals to do this work, but at the very least you will need to drive to your rental property to do an evaluation of what needs to be done, and then take a return trip to ensure that your vendors did the work as expected.
 If your vendors have missed a few small things, then this may require additional trips on your part.

 Advertising your property is the next step in helping make your rental successful, and this again requires you to make that 45-minute drive to your property.
 Did you remember to take pictures when you inspected your vendors’ work?
-If not, then you will need to do another trip.
+If not, then you will need to make another trip.
 Also, for each showing, you will need to make a trip.
 On average it takes 7 to 15 showings to find a quality and qualified applicant.
 You could try to schedule multiple showings for the same day(s), but often what works for your schedule does not work for applicants’ schedule, so you can expect to take several trips.

 Once you have screened a potential resident and they have signed the lease you will need to make an additional trip for the move-in process.
-However, residents often have a number of follow up requests soon after moving in, whether it be a question on how to operate the dishwasher to small maintenance requests, and so you will need to plan a handful of trips within the first few weeks after move-in.
+However, residents often have a number of follow-up requests soon after moving in, whether it be a question on how to operate the dishwasher to small maintenance requests, and so you will need to plan a handful of trips within the first few weeks after move-in.

-That 45-minute drive appeared to be so easy when you first purchased the property, it’s now a drain on not only your time but also the cost of gas, as well as wear and tear on your vehicle.
+That 45-minute drive appeared to be so easy when you first purchased the property, but it’s now a drain on not only your time but also the cost of gas, as well as wear and tear on your vehicle.
 How much is your time worth?
 That 45-minute drive each way for all the various aspects that you will need to take care of will add up.